jlaundry/domainrecon/README.md

-# dkim_selectors
+# domainrecon

-A python library to automatically find which DKIM selectors should be applied to a domain, based on the MX, SPF, and other TXT records.
+A python library to automatically find information about a domain based on the MX, SPF, and other DNS records.